-If a pupil does not make progress or is assessed as working below expectations for their yeargroup despite high quality teaching, the next step in the graduated response process would be to provide SEND support.
+If a pupil does not make progress or is assessed as working below expectations for their year group despite high quality teaching, the next step in the graduated response process would be to provide SEND support.
 The teacher and, or in consultation with, the SENDCo:

-- Meets with parents/carers to discuss and agree this step - Places the child on the school's SEN Register - Draws up an Additional Support Plan with both the child and parents to: - o Identify strengths and areas for improvement for the child - Set SMART targets with clear success criteria for the child to achieve over a term. - Identify evidence-based interventions and resources that are additional to or different from those provided as part of the School's usual differentiated curriculum which the school will provide - Identify how the child themselves and the parents/carers can support the child's learning - Reviews (after a term or earlier if necessary) the progress made, following the interventions using pre-intervention and post-intervention assessments to measure the impact of interventions together with the views of the child and the parents/carers, and plans the next steps
+- Meets with parents/carers to discuss and agree this step - Places the child on the school's SEN Register - Draws up a Plan with both the child and parents to: - o Identify strengths and areas for improvement for the child - Set SMART targets with clear success criteria for the child to achieve over a term. - Identify evidence-based interventions and resources that are additional to or different from those provided as part of the School's usual differentiated curriculum which the school will provide - Identify how the child themselves and the parents/carers can support the child's learning - Review the progress made, following the interventions using pre-intervention and post-intervention assessments to measure the impact of interventions together with the views of the child and the parents/carers, and plans the next steps